kaaron22/TriathlonTracker/resources/design-document.md

 U1.
 As a Fitness Tracker customer, I want to log exercise sessions as I complete them

 U2.
-As a Fitness Tracker customer, I want to track my weight
+As a Fitness Tracker customer, I want to view my workout history

 U3.
-As a Fitness Tracker customer, I want to view my workout history
+As a Fitness Tracker customer, I want to log my weight

 U4.
+As a Fitness Tracker customer, I was to view my weight history

+U5.
 As a Fitness Tracker customer, I want to log nutritional details of my meals (i.e. carbs, calories)

-U5.
+U6.
+As a Fitness Tracker customer, I want to view a history of meals

+U7.
 As a Fitness Tracker customer, I want to be able to log my water intake

-U6.
+U8.
 As a Fitness Tracker customer, I want to be able to view my water intake history

-U7.
-As a Fitness Tracker customer, I want to view a history of meals

 ## 4. Project Scope